Zenia Kotval, FAICP

 School of Planning, Design and Construction

-Professor, Urban & Regional Planning Program; Director, MSU Extension Urban CollaboratorsHuman Ecology Building
+Professor and Program Director, Urban & Regional Planning; Director, MSU Extension Urban CollaboratorsHuman Ecology Building

 552 W. Circle Drive, Room 404

 East Lansing, MI 48824

 Research Interests: Economic development, urban revitalization, planning practice.

 Bachelors: Bachelor in architecture with a concentration in design and structural engineering from Academy of Architecture.